Only Send What You Need: Learning to Communicate Efficiently in Federated Multilingual Machine Translation: Experimental Design

 \subsection{Base Model and Evaluation Metrics}

-Following the multilingual FL experimental settings in ~\citet{weller-etal-2022-pretrained}, we use the M2M-100 model~\cite{Fan2021BeyondEM} to conduct machine translation.
+Following the multilingual FL experimental settings in ~\cite{weller-etal-2022-pretrained}, we use the M2M-100 model~\cite{Fan2021BeyondEM} to conduct machine translation.
 The M2M-100 model is a sequence-to-sequence model with 418M parameters, and it can translate between any pair of 100 languages.
 We measure the quality of translation by using sacreBLEU~\cite{Post2018ACF} and COMET~\cite{rei-etal-2020-comet}.
-SacreBLEU is a commonly used metric for evaluating NMT quality, while COMET is a more advanced metric that shows some degree of correlation with human judgement.
-See Appendix~\ref{app:data_eval} for more details on these translation metrics.
+SacreBLEU is a commonly used metric for evaluating NMT quality, while several research works have mentioned that the traditional overlap-based evaluation metrics do not correlate well with human evaluation~\cite{sinha-etal-2020-learning,Hsu2022LearningTR, Hsu2021PlotAR}.
+Therefore, we also evaluated each method using a more advanced MT evaluation metric, COMET, demonstrating that the evaluated quality is better aligned with human judgement.
 Besides translation quality, we consider two metrics for FL efficiency: tensor saving and processing time.
 Tensor saving is defined as the ratio of tensors that are not exchanged between the server and clients during the \texttt{Sending} step in Algorithm~\ref{alg:cap} (or line 7 in Algorithm~\ref{alg:flmaml}).
 For efficiency evaluation, we will report the average tensor savings and the exact processing time over all training rounds.